 Noble Law offers consultations and legal advice for a variety of employment law issues, including pay, overtime, and leave.
-Our employment law firm has offices in both New York City and the Triangle Region, and when you choose to partner with us, we will treat you as part of a team.
+Our employment law firm has offices in both South Carolina and the Triangle Region, and when you choose to partner with us, we will treat you as part of a team.
 Open communication is key to what we do, and our employment law attorneys will be supporting you every step of the way.
 When it comes to workplace disputes, it can be incredibly hard to speak out against your employer.
 Here at The Noble Law, our employment lawyers will work to understand your situation and help inform you of your legal options.
-Schedule a consultation with one of our employment law attorneys in New York City or North Carolina today.
+Schedule a consultation with one of our employment law attorneys in South Carolina or North Carolina today.

 Employees are entitled to be properly compensated for every hour they work, and the Fair Labor Standards Act (FLSA) provides remedies for employees who have unpaid wages from their employers.
 Under the FLSA, employees are classified as either “exempt” or “non-exempt” and these classifications affect the way you are paid.
 If you are an exempt employee, your employer can require you to work over 40 hours in a week without providing you with overtime pay.
 However, if you are classified as non-exempt, your employer must pay you at an overtime rate of 1.5 times your hourly wage for every hour worked over 40 hours in a week.